Automation Workshop FAQ—simple answers to complex questions.

 - Q: Can I use mapped drives when performing operations with files located on network shares?

-- A: In Windows 7 and newer, and in Windows Server 2008 and newer, it is recommended to use UNC standard path.
+- A: It is strongly recommended to always use a UNC standard path.

 Uniform Naming Convention (UNC) path refers to a shared network resource.

 - Syntax of mapped drive:

 Since Windows 7, the behavior of mapped drives has changed.
 They are created on a per-user basis.
 Each user can have a different network resource mapped to the same drive letter.
 With User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges and completely different one if the user has not.